crescentpartha/projectsHero/milestone-module/milestone10/module60-responsive-react-website-and-react-recap/00module-overview-and-react-review.md

 - If `user exists`, but Email `doesn't verify`, then We `don't give the entry/access` in our Protected Route.
 - `Send verification email` to verify user email and secure access to protected route.
-- Send verification email when user `Sign-In`, `Login`, and Click the `Send Verification Email Again` Button.
+- Send verification email when user `Register`, `Sign-Up`, and Click the `Send Verification Email Again` Button.

 ### `Main Functionality`